plumed/plumed2/user-doc/OPES.md

 This module is not installed by default.
 Add '\-\-enable-modules=opes' to your './configure' command when building PLUMED to enable these features.

 ## Usage
-Currently, all features of the OPES_WT module are included in a single OPES_WT bias function: \ref OPES_WT In the folder 'src/opes/postprocessing' python scripts for the most common postprocessing are available.
+Currently, the OPES module is composed only by a bias action: \ref OPES_WT In the folder 'src/opes/postprocessing' python scripts for the most common post-processing are available.

 ## Module Contents
 - \subpage OPES_bias